Cross Stitch kits, charts, designs and leaflets; original paintings for sale.

 It can be worked in either direction but must be consistent.

 A counted thread stitch variation of oblong cross stitch.
-Oblong cross stitch with backstitch - click to enlarge
+Oblong cross stitch with backstitch

 Working from right to left bring needle out at lower right hand, insert four threads up and two to the left, bring out four threads below, thus forming half oblong cross stitch.
 Continue along row and work second half of the cross on return.